Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

     dense_5 (QuantizedDense)                                    | 0.0078 | 0.0000
     =====================================================================================

-Using the `cumulative` option will display a similar report where error is cumulated top-down from layer to layer:
+Using the `cumulative` option will display a similar report where the error is accumulated top-down from layer to layer:

 .. code-block:: bash